sumeetsk/xdrive/readme.md

 ## Issues

-* Sometimes you may get "Connection reset by peer" in the notebook.
-I am unclear when/why this happens.
+* Sometimes notebooks says "Connection reset by peer".
+Unclear when/why.
 However if you just rerun the cell it will work.

 ## Benefits